OfficeDev/outlook-dev-docs/docs/actionable-messages/index.md

 Actionable messages may not render correctly in Outlook for Windows if you have any of the following options enabled.
 -Download Headers and then Full Items
 -Download Headers or
--On Slow Connections Download Only Headers, under Download Preferences in the Ribbon.

 To resolve the problem, navigate to Send /Receive tab in Outlook ribbon > click on Download Preferences and select **Download Full Items**.
 You may want to uncheck **On Slow Connections Download Only Headers** depending on your connection type.